NTNU-IDI/scrum-project-2025-idatt2106_2025_06/README.md

 cd backend
 ```

-2. Create a database instance with Docker
+2. Create a database instance with Docker (2 alternatives)
-    * Make
+   To set up the database, you need docker installed and running.
+You can use either of the following methods:
+    * Alternative 1: Use make
       Sets up the database and removes any existing instance

        ```sh
        make fresh
        ```

-    * Docker compose
+    * Alternative 2: Use Docker compose manually

       Sets up the database